awtawsif/bangla-typing/README.md

+# **⚠️ WARNING: The Typing Syllabus Needs Improvement!**

+The current Bangla typing syllabus used on this site is **still not perfect**—some lessons may have inaccuracies or need corrections.
+If you spot any issues or can help improve the syllabus files (`syllabus.json`, `avro_hint.json`, `bijoy_hint.json`), **I would love your help!**
+Please consider contributing suggestions or fixes via GitHub issues or pull requests.

 # Bangla Typing Tutor

 A web-based interactive application designed to help users learn and improve their typing skills in the Bengali (Bangla) script.
 This tutor provides a user-friendly platform with structured lessons to enhance typing speed and accuracy.